One person with confirmed mpox in Norway

 The Norwegian Institute of Public Health has developed routines and recommendations for how the healthcare service should handle people who may be infected.

-Oslo University Hospital has established diagnostics for the monkeypox virus.
+Oslo University Hospital has established diagnostics for the mpox virus.
 The first samples are also being sent to the Public Health Agency of Sweden for quality control.

 About the disease

-Monkeypox causes fever and a rash that resembles chickenpox.
+Mpox causes fever and a rash that resembles chickenpox.
 Most people recover without treatment.
-A severe disease course is rare.
-Monkeypox is very rarely fatal.
+A severe disease course is rare. mpox is very rarely fatal.
 The disease is transmitted from animals (primarily rodents) to humans but can also be transmitted between humans via contact with rashes and / or droplets.
-The virus is transmitted primarily through close contact.
-Monkeypox is most common in some countries in West and Central Africa, but there is now an ongoing outbreak in several countries.
+The virus is transmitted primarily through close contact. mpox is most common in some countries in West and Central Africa, but there is now an ongoing outbreak in several countries.

 Please note: To protect the patient’s privacy, the authorities will not release information about their age, gender, place of residence or travel destination.